Her Story

 2,000 Meals a Week

 When the pandemic shut everything down, Marilyn pivoted her kitchens to feed her neighbors.
 Partnering with Fulfill NJ and the Asbury Park Dinner Table, she delivered 2,000+ meals a week to seniors and families in need.
-Free holiday dinners — a tradition she'd been running since 2008 — continued without interruption.
-This is what all the building was actually for.
+Free holiday dinners — a tradition since 2008 — continued without interruption.

 Sustainagility in Action